inamtyulhaq/CodeChef/README.md

-This repository contains solutions to all the problems that I solved on Codeforces.
+This repository contains solutions to all the problems that I solved on CodeChef.

 Solutions, along with the explanation are available here.